SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Ovate to Lanceolate, Blue Green, No Change, Evergreen.
+Leaves Ovate to Lanceolate, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Flowers Inconspicuous. white.
 Flowers in Summer.
 Has perfect flowers (male and female parts in each flower).

 Brown or Mostly Green Capsule, Medium (0.50 - 1.50 inches) Wildlife use it.